 EZE – Ezeiza, Ministro Pistarini International Airport

 The international airport is located 22 kilometers outside town but feels much further.
 If you read something about a reciprocity fee required for citizens of the US, Canada or Australia, FEAR NOT.
 This has gone by the wayside for all three countries.
 You won’t have to pay any reciprocity fee to enter Argentina.
 How to get into town from here?

 Manuel Tienda Leon

 Manuel Tienda Leon is a trusty classic.
 You can get your ticket for their bus from their booth located just after you exit customs.
 They have two stops: their station in Puerto Madero and the Aeroparque airport.
-It currently costs $260-275 pesos, for current prices check here.
+It currently costs $290-310 pesos, to confirm current prices check here.
 They also offer a Remis service for $1070 pesos if you’d prefer a taxi.